tkmeldrum/tkmeldrum.github.io/_pages/outreach.md

 {% include base_path %}

-Tyler is keenly aware of the importance of exposure to science at an early age.
-Working as Professor Tyler, he designs programs that he presents at the [Williamsburg Regional Library;](https://www.wrl.org) these programs help children understand science and, more importantly, get excited about it.
+Tyler values exposure to science at an early age.
+As *Professor Tyler,* he designs programs that he presents at the [Williamsburg Regional Library;](https://www.wrl.org) these programs help children understand science and, more importantly, get excited about it.
 Some of his programs include:

 ## Light and Color
 *April 2015*